 Shipping your forklift in an enclosed van offers protection from the weather.
 Flatbed trailers are popular for short hauls.
 You might find Less Than Truckload space for your industrial forklift aboard a step-deck trailer (where your forklift could travel on the upper deck) or an RGN.

-Oftentimes, construction forklifts are too tall to transport on flatbed trailers.
+Often, construction forklifts are too tall to transport on flatbed trailers.
 Construction forklifts usually require a heavy-haul trailer, a step-deck or an RGN.
-Step decks employ ramps so you can drive your construction forklift onboard.
+Step decks use ramps so you can drive your construction forklift onboard.
 RGNs have a specially designed neck that tilts down for drive-aboard loading.

 Eight Tips for Hauling Your Industrial Forklift